FateEvent/ft_linear_regression/README.md

 ![A model representation](varia/img/model_representation.png)

-In this context, "to fit" means to find the parameters of a model (in this case, the regression line) that best represent the relationship between the input features (independent variables) and the output (dependent variable) in the data.
+In this context, "fitting the data" means finding the parameters of a model (in this case, the regression line) that best represent the relationship between the input features (independent variables) and the output (dependent variable) in the data.
 Specifically, it involves determining the slope and intercept of the line that minimize the discrepancies between the observed values and the values predicted by the model.

 ![An example of simple linear regression](varia/img/slr.png)